Lisowicia: Classification

-Lisowicia is a kannemeyeriiform, the group to which most Triassic dicynodonts belong to, and is a member of the family Stahleckeriidae, the last remaining lineage of dicynodonts in the Late Triassic.
+Lisowicia is a kannemeyeriiform, the group to which most Triassic dicynodonts belong to, and is a member of the family Stahleckeriidae, the only remaining lineage of dicynodonts present in the Late Triassic.
 In particular, phylogenetic analyses by Sulej & Niedźwiedzki (2019) using two separate datasets both found Lisowicia to be closely related to the well-known North American genus Placerias in the subfamily Placeriinae, together with the Moroccan Moghreberia.
-A simplified cladogram from one of the analysis focused on the relationships of Stahleckeriidae is reproduced below:
+A similar result was recovered by Szczygielski & Sulej (2023) in their description of the Polish dicynodont Woznikella, which also recovered the South African Pentasaurus at the base of Placeriinae, while Woznikella itself was found in a more distant position outside Stahleckeriidae.